stegr81/stegr81/README.md

 - 👋 Hi, I’m Stephen!
 - 👀 I’m interested in data analysis and visualisation, automation, micro computers and IoT.
-- 🌱 I’m currently dabbling with geospatial data and visualisation of the data for analysis and recognition and classification models.
+- 🌱 I’m currently dabbling with geospatial data and visualisatio of the data for analysis in Dash and recognition and classification models.

 I like messing about with Raspberry Pi and trying to come up with interesting ways to use them.
 I mainly code in Python.